Danny7R/Natural-Language-Processing/README.md

 # Natural Language Processing
 IPython notebooks of the most important tasks in natural language processing (NLP), all executable in Google Colab :)

 Every notebook contains cells that download dependencies and installs packages, as well as information that guides you along the way.
+Decent knowledge of Python is, however, required.

 Just need to follow these simple steps for each notebook:
 1. Go to **https://colab.research.google.com** and sign in.